UxDeveloper82/MyWebApp/README.md

-# Welcome To My Persoanle Website - HTML/CSS and JavaScript
+# Welcome To My Personal Website - HTML/CSS and JavaScript

 This is the main repository for my Project.